SelfVC: Voice Conversion With Iterative Refinement using Self Transformations: Conclusion

 \textbf{Duration:} Duration or rhythm characterizes the speaking rate at a granular level, that is, how long the speaker vocalizes each phoneme of a given utterance.
 Accurate modelling of rhythm during synthesis is important to capture the nuances between the different speakers, accents and emotions.
 Since SSL representations have a high correlation with phonemes~\citep{wav2vec2,gulati2020conformer}, we conjecture that if a phoneme is emphasized in an utterance, the consecutive content vectors at the corresponding timesteps will have high similarity.
 Therefore, we group together consecutive content vectors with cosine similarity higher than a threshold $\tau$, and set the target duration for the averaged vector as the number of grouped vectors multiplied by the duration of a single vector.
 That is, we process the content representation $z=z_1 \dots z_{T'}$ into a duration-augmented content representation $z'=z'_1 \dots z'_{\hat{T}}$ and $d'=d'_1 \dots d'_{\hat{T}}$ where $\hat{T} \leq T' $ and $d'_{t}$ represents the duration of $z'_{t}$.
 This similarity based grouping approach is analogous to prior approaches~\citep{lee2021voicemixer,qian2021global}.
 We refer readers to Algorithm~\ref{alg:grouping} in the Appendix which details our approach to obtain $z', d'$ and highlights key differences with prior methods.

 \textbf{Speaker Embedding:} The speaker embeddings in our setup are derived from the TitaNet~\citep{titanet22} speaker verification model ($G_s$).
-The speaker verification model is trained to distinguish different speakers and generates similar embeddings for utterances from the same speaker.
+The speaker verification model is trained to differentiate speakers and generate similar embeddings for utterances from the same speaker.
 The output from the TitaNet speaker verification model is a $192$ dimensional speaker embedding $s=G_s(x)$.
 We provide more details on this model in the Appendix~\ref{sec:modelarch}.

 \textbf{Pitch Contour:} The pitch contour $p$ is derived from the fundamental frequency $f_0$ contour of the speech signal that represents the prosodic modulations over time.
 The raw values in the fundamental frequency contour (derived from PYin algorithm~\citep{pyin}) are speaker-dependent, therefore $f_0$ is not strictly disentangled from the speaker information.
 To ensure that the pitch contour only encodes the intonation and not the speaker identity, we normalize $f_0$ using the mean ($f_{\textit{mean}}$) and standard deviation ($f_{\textit{std}}$) of all pitch contours of the given speaker.
 That is, $p=(f_0 - f_{\textit{mean}})/f_{\textit{std}}$.